 Introduction to Neural Networks U. Minn.
 Psy 5038 Daniel Kersten Lecture 2 More on getting started with Mathematica Front-end and Notebooks: Organize, outline, document, program Kernel: Separate program does the calculation Numerical Calculations Last time you saw how you can do arithmetic.
 Let's try some other simple operations.
 Evaluate 43 Compare with 4 3 (i.e. 4 followed by a space, and then 3).
 Note that 4 3, where a space separates the digits is also interpreted as multiplication.

+Front-end stuff

-Compare (2^.0000000001)^10000000000 with (2^(1/10000000000))^100000000000 Front-end stuff You can go back and select an expression by clicking on the brackets on the far right.
+You can go back and select an expression by clicking on the brackets on the far right.
 These brackets are features of the user interface and serve to organize text and calculations into a Notebook with outlining features.
 You can group or ungroup cells for text, graphs, and expressions in various ways to present your calculations.
 Explore these options under Cell in the menu.
-You can see the possible cell types under the Style menu. ■ By ending an expression with ; you can suppress the output--this is VERY useful later when the output might be a list of a 10,000 neural activity levels!
+You can see the possible cell types under the Style menu.

+■ By ending an expression with; you can suppress the output--this is useful later when the output might be a list of a 10,000 neural activity levels!

+'''

+(3/4)/6;

+(3 4)/6;

+'''

+Before Mathematica 6, you had to be particularly careful... without a semi-colon before evaluating the next cell, you could end up with a Notebook full of 50,000 "hi"s:

-...so don't evaluate the next cell without first adding a semi-colon!
-In[104]:= a = Table["hi", {1000}] The most recent result of a calculation is given by %, the one before by % %, and so forth.
+The most recent result of a calculation is given by %, the one before by %, and so forth.
 Try it on the previous two outputs Built-in functions Mathematica has a very large library of built-in functions.
 They all begin with an uppercase letter and the arguments are enclosed by square brackets.
 Knowing that, you can often guess the form of a function Try taking the logarithm of 8.0 Did it return log to the base 10 or e?
-Check the definition by typing ?Log or by typing Log[E] You can get information more about a function, by clicking on the resulting link more.
-Try Log[8,2] Defining functions Soon, you will use Mathematica to model the generic connectionist neuron.
+Check the definition by typing "?Log" or by typing "Log[E]" and "Log[10]" You can get information more about a function, by clicking on the resulting link >>> Try Log[8,2] Defining functions Soon, you will use Mathematica to model the "generic connectionist" neuron.
 Part of the model will require defining a function that suppresses small inputs and "squashes" or clamps large inputs to a maximum level.
-Here is an example: ln[50]:= squash[x] := N[1/(1 + Exp[-x+4])]; The underscore, x_is important because it tells Mathematica that x represents a slot, not an expression.
+Here is an example: $$squash[x] := N[1/(1 + Exp[-x+4])];$$

+The underscore, x is important because it tells Mathematica that x represents a slot, not an expression.
 Also note that our squashing function was defined with N[].
 Mathematica trys to keep everything exact as long as possible and thus will try to do symbol manipulation if we don't explicitly tell it that we want numerical representations and calculations.
-Define a new function squashedExp[] that applies squash to an exponentiated value (i.e. takes Exp[x] as the argument of squash[]) Graphics & more function definitions
+Define a new function squashed Exp[] that applies squash to an exponentiated value (i.e. takes Exp[x] as the argument of squash [])

-Let's plot a graph of the squash function using the syntax we discovered above for -5<x<10
+Graphics & more function definitions Let's plot a graph of the squash function using the syntax we discovered above for -5<x<10

-'''

-In[54]:= Plot[squash[x], {x,-5, 10}];

-'''